Fritz Selbmann: After politics

-"Die Lange Nacht" ("The long night"), generally regarded as Selbamnn's first novel, was published in 1961.
+"Die Lange Nacht" ("The long night"), generally regarded as Selbmann's first novel, was published in 1961.
 After 1964 he is recorded as a freelance author/novelist, based in East Berlin.
 He also served between 1969 and 1975 as a vice-president of the (East) German Writers' Association.
 Along with a number of novels, which enjoyed modest success on the domestic market in their day, there was an autobiography, "Acht Jahre und ein Tag.
 Bilder aus den Gründerjahren der DDR" ("Eight years and one day.
 Images from the foundation years of the German Democratic Republic").
 This included some trenchant, hitherto little publicised, insights into the events of June 1953.
 That may be why this book remained unpublished in Selbmann's lifetime, only appearing in 1999, nearly ten years after the social, economic and then political changes that put an end to the stand-alone German Democratic Republic.